-Simplistic advice to "feed on demand" increases the risk of overfeeding a newborn baby.
+Simplistic advice to 'feed on demand' increases the risk of overfeeding a newborn baby.
 Infant behavioral cues are not easy to read.
 Many babies under the age of 6 months have a strong desire to suck.
-They want to suck when hungry, tired, bored, overstimulated, when unfortable, to soothe when upset, and for pleasure.
+They want to suck when hungry, tired, bored, overstimulated, when uncomfortable, to soothe when upset, and for pleasure.
 Their desire to suck means they will often fuss and give the appearance of hunger at times when they're not in fact hungry, but rather want to suck.
-While I support the opinion that babies needs to be fed whenever they're hunger, all too often "demand" feeding is misinterpreted by parents to mean "feed baby every time she fusses, cries or wants to suck".
+While I support the opinion that babies need to be fed whenever they're hungry, all too often 'demand' feeding is misinterpreted by parents to mean 'feed baby every time she fusses, cries or wants to suck'.

 The situation is even more complex for breastfed babies because the ratio of fat in breast milk is constantly changing - within a single feed and from feed to feed.
 The fat content of the milk received will influence the volume of milk a baby consumes.
 While exclusively breastfed babies don’t generally overfeed (though this can happen in certain situations) they can receive more lactose than their intestinal tract can handle owing to foremilk-hindmilk imbalance.
 This does not imply that there is anything wrong with a mother's milk.
 Foremilk-hindmilk imbalance occurs when a nursing mother has an oversupply of breast milk (more than her baby needs) and switches her baby between breasts too soon.
 Her baby may then receive disproportionate amounts of low-fat foremilk in relation to high-fat hindmilk.
 As a consequence of switching too soon, the baby needs to consume larger volumes of low-fat milk in order to receive sufficient calories to meet her growth and energy needs, and in doing so she may also receive more lactose than her intestinal tract is capable of digesting.

-Its not the fequency of feedings that cause GI symptoms in the case of an enclusively breastfed baby, but rather the fact that the mother is switching sides too soon or too often.
+It's not the frequency of feedings that cause GI symptoms in the case of an exclusively breastfed baby, but rather the fact that the mother is switching sides too soon or too often.
 If a newborn breastfed baby is also bottle-fed, overfeeding could potentially compound the problem and worsen the symptoms of lactose overload.

 Signs and symptoms